On the Graph Theory of Majority Illusions: Theoretical Results and Computational Experiments: Illusions in Arbitrary Networks

-\begin{theorem} For any graph $G=\langle V,E \rangle$, a majority-weak-majority illusion is possible. \end{theorem} \emph{Proof.} Let $G=\langle V,E \rangle$ be a graph and let $c$ be a $2$-coloring of $G$ that minimizes the total number of monochromatic edges.
+We now use the existence of a majority coloring that minimizes the number of monochromatic edges to prove the following general result: \begin{theorem} A \texttt{Mw} illusion is possible in any graph $G=\langle V,E \rangle$. \end{theorem} \begin{proof} Let $G=\langle V,E \rangle$ be a graph and let $c$ be a $2$-coloring of $G$ that minimizes the total number of monochromatic edges.
 By Lemma \ref{lem:min-monochromatic}, $c$ is a weak majority $2$-coloring of $G$.
-Two cases: \begin{itemize} \item $M_V\neq tie$.
+There are two cases: \begin{itemize} \item $M_V\neq tie$.
 Assume w.l.o.g. that $M_V=red$.
 Since $c$ is a weak majority coloring, for any red vertex $i$, $M_{N_i}\in\{blue, tie\}$, and therefore $M_{N_i}\neq M_V$.
-Hence, a majority of the nodes (the red ones) is under (possibly weak) majority illusion: we have a majority-weak-majority illusion. \item $M_V = tie$.
-Two cases: \begin{itemize} \item If $|\{i\in V: M_{N_i}\in\{blue, red\}\}| > \frac{|V|}{2}$, we have a majority-weak-majority illusion. \item Otherwise (if $|\{i\in V: M_{N_i}=tie\}| \geq \frac{|V|}{2}$) choose a node $j$ with $M_{N_j}= tie$ and define a new coloring $c'$ that is equal to $c$ for all nodes except for $j$: $c'_j\neq c_j$.
+Hence, a majority of the nodes (the red ones) is under (possibly weak) majority illusion: we have a \texttt{Mw} illusion. \item $M_V = tie$.
+There are two cases: \begin{itemize} \item If $|\{i\in V: M_{N_i}\in\{blue, red\}\}| > \frac{|V|}{2}$, we have a \texttt{Mw} illusion. \item Otherwise (if $|\{i\in V: M_{N_i}=tie\}| \geq \frac{|V|}{2}$) choose a node $j$ with $M_{N_j}= tie$ and define a new coloring $c'$ that is equal to $c$ for all nodes except for $j$: $c'_j\neq c_j$.
 Since $j$ has as many blue as red neighbors, this does not change the total number of monochromatic edges in the graph.
 Therefore, $c'$ is also a coloring that minimizes this number.
 Hence, by Lemma \ref{lem:min-monochromatic}, $c'$ is also a weak majority $2$-coloring of $G$.
 Now, we have $M_V = c'_j$, and we can apply the logic of the first case: Assume w.l.o.g. that $c'_j=red$.
 Since $c'$ is a weak majority coloring, for any red vertex $i$, $M_{N_i}\in\{blue, tie\}$.
-It follows that a majority of the nodes has $M_{N_i}\neq M_V$: we have a majority-weak-majority illusion. \end{itemize} \end{itemize}
+It follows that a majority of the nodes has $M_{N_i}\neq M_V$: we have a \texttt{Mw} illusion. \end{itemize} \end{itemize} \end{proof}